cylc/cylc-admin/docs/proposal-cli-wfs-authentication.md

     the file system is not shared so it is not possible) not use the file system;
-  * not preclude (later implementation of) fine-grained authorisation for control capacbility, which is not possible with the Cylc 7 authentication model.
+  * not preclude (later implementation of) fine-grained authorisation for control capability, which is not possible with the Cylc 7 authentication model.